Emmanuel Rivera Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all league pitching staffs (4.76).
+- The Reds have a 4.77 team ERA that ranks 26th among all league pitching staffs.

-- The right-hander last appeared on Sunday against the Milwaukee Brewers, when he tossed four innings, allowing one earned run while giving up three hits.
+- The lefty last pitched on Tuesday against the San Francisco Giants, when he tossed six innings, allowing two earned runs while giving up four hits.

-- In 11 games this season, the 31-year-old has a 3.72 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .241 to opposing hitters.
+- In 11 games this season, the 25-year-old has a 4.78 ERA and 7 strikeouts per nine innings, while giving up a batting average of .240 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.